Lorry / bus

 UK lorry & bus theory test (Driver CPC Part 1)

-The UK lorry (LGV) and bus (PCV) theory test is officially the Driver CPC Part 1, split into two parts that are booked and paid for separately: Part 1a (multiple-choice) is 100 questions in 1 hour 55 minutes with a pass mark of 85 out of 100, and Part 1b (hazard perception) is 19 clips with 20 scored developing hazards and a pass mark of 67 out of 100.
+The UK lorry (LGV) and bus (PCV) theory test is officially the Driver CPC Part 1, split into two parts that are booked and paid for separately but can be sat on the same day: Part 1a (multiple-choice) is 100 questions in 1 hour 55 minutes with a pass mark of 85 out of 100, and Part 1b (hazard perception) is 19 clips with 20 scored developing hazards and a pass mark of 67 out of 100.
 Fees: £26 for Part 1a + £11 for Part 1b .
 Both parts must be passed within 2 years of each other.

-You have 1 hour and 55 minutes to answer 100 multiple-choice questions … The pass mark for this part is 85 out of 100.
+You have 1 hour and 55 minutes to answer 100 multiple-choice questions … The pass mark for this part is 85 out of 100 questions.

 GOV.UK — Driver CPC Part 1 theory test